• Skip to primary navigation

 Village of Le Bec-Hellouin

-You can also visit the village abbey with its peaceful garden.
+You can also visit the abbey located in the village with its peaceful garden.
 This village is very charming and well maintained.

-Enjoy the village center around the church (built in 1039 and rebuilt in 1417 and the 18th century) with its rows of typical houses.
+• Enjoy the village center around the church (built in 1039 and rebuilt in 1417 and in the 18th century) with its rows of typical houses.

-See more pictures in the article about the village
+• See more photos in the village article

 Most beautiful village in Normandy - Bel Hellouin